Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,808.0739333333333,844.2767666666667.md

 # [December 17th, 2020 Q&A](../2020-12-17.md)
 ## Q&A: Why don't my computer screens in my hub show me power consumption or total production?
 https://youtube.com/embed/-JXPsTlJIiI?autoplay=1&start=808&end=845
-This question was possibly duplicated with a more recent answer: [July 6th, 2021 Livestream Q&A: Go implement HUB computer, I want to see graphs & statistics?](./yt-aA0KIR6AKC8.md) [https://www.youtube.com/watch?v=aA0KIR6AKC8](https://www.youtube.com/watch?v=aA0KIR6AKC8)
+This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Are there going to be stats on The HUB computer at some point?](./yt-LXjxyiB6F3s.md) [https://www.youtube.com/watch?v=LXjxyiB6F3s](https://www.youtube.com/watch?v=LXjxyiB6F3s)

 ### Topics